Close Contact Services Guidance

 - Ensure both workers and clients who feel unwell stay at home and do not attend work.

 - In every workplace, increasing the frequency of hand washing and surface cleaning.

 - Workplaces should make every reasonable effort to comply with the social distancing guidelines set out by the government (2m, or 1m with risk mitigation where 2m is not viable, is acceptable.
 You should consider and set out the mitigations you will introduce in your risk assessments).
 Clearly, when providing close contact services, it often may not be possible to maintain social distancing guidelines (2m, or 1m apart with risk mitigation, is acceptable).
-As a result, personal protective equipment in the form of a visor will be required to mitigate the risk.
+As a result, personal protective equipment in the form of a visor and a type II mask will be required to mitigate the risk.